AlsyCZ/projekt/README.md

 ## Requirements
-If you want to run this project you need to replace the folowing code below with your database connection in every file which connects to database.
+If you want to run this project you need to replace the folowing code below with your database connection in a file which connects to database.

 - $host = 'localhost';